Understanding New Schedule 1-A Additional Deductions Created by the One Big Beautiful Bill Act (OBBBA)

 The National Society of Tax Professionals has been approved by the California Tax Education Council to offer continuing education courses that count as credit towards the annual "continuing education" requirement imposed by the State of California for CTEC Registered Tax Preparers.
 A listing of additional requirements to register as a tax preparer may be obtained by contacting CTEC at P.O.
 Box 2890, Sacramento, CA, 95812-2890, by phone toll-free at (877) 850-2832, or on the Internet at www.ctec.org.

-Event Administration Policies:
+Administration Policies: In Person Events

-Guest Attendance Policy
+Attendance Policy

 - Only paid registrants can attend seminars.
 In consideration of your fellow attendees, guests will need to depart before the session begins.